|France, Italy, Switzerland

 Day 2: Chamonix to Refuge de Miage: Short transfer to Les Houches and cable car to Bellevue.
 Here we begin today’s hike passing by the foot of the huge Glacier de Bionnassay, then up through lush meadows to the Col du Tricot (6,995′) with spectacular views of the Aiguille du Bionnassay, Dome du Gouter, and the entire Chamonix Valley.
 After our steep descent from the col, we arrive at our refuge, set in an amazing valley.
 This overnight stop could be one of the prettiest settings on the entire route.
 Dinner and breakfast included.

 Day 3: Miage to Refuge de la Balme: From our refuge, we continue to the village of Les Contamines, where we have time to linger and buy lunch items for the next day.
 Departing Les Contamines, we hike up the Mont Joie Valley, past a 15th-century mountain church, Notre Dame de la Gorge, cross a small ancient Roman bridge and continue up this broad alpine valley to our simple overnight stop.
+Our group will share a bunkroom; shared facilities.
 Dinner and breakfast included.

 Day 4: La Balme to Refuge des Mottets: Departing our refuge, we begin a steady climb to the Croix de la Bonhomme and to the Col des Fours (8,960′).
 After a long descent passing through the Ville des Glacier and perhaps stopping to buy some beaufort cheese at a farm, we will end our day at a remote and rustic refuge.
+Our group will share a bunkroom; shared facilities.
 Dinner and breakfast included.

 Day 5: Mottets to Courmayeur, Italy: Today’s hike will lead us to the Italian border at the Col de la Seigne (8,300′).
 Hiking down the Val Veny, the Italian side of the Mont Blanc Massif and Mont Blanc itself will dominate the scene, with myriad glaciers and towering rocky peaks.
 Transfer by private bus to our comfortable hotel, located in the village of Courmayeur, Italy.
 Private double or twin bedded rooms with private bathrooms.
 Dinner on your own.